-The "Individual Receptor Information" group as seen in Figure 6-1 contains all of the individual receptor-specific input required.
+The "Individual Receptor Information" group, as seen in Figure 6-1, contains all of the individual receptor-specific input required.
 Receptor input can be modified directly in the receptor table.
-By using the buttons at the right in this group, one can delete an individual by using the "Delete" button or add one either by making a copy of input for an existing receptor ("Copy" button) or by selecting one with default characteristics ("New" button).
+By using the buttons at the right in this group, the user can delete an individual by using the "Delete" button or add one either by making a copy of input for an existing receptor ("Copy" button) or by selecting one with default characteristics ("New" button).
 The relative order of receptors may be changed by using the "Move" up and down arrow buttons.
 A minimum of one receptor is required.

-The receptor's age group (Infant, Child, Teenager, or Adult) is selected by means of a dropdown list.
+The receptor's age group (Infant, Child, Teenager, or Adult) is selected by means of a drop-down list.
 Their location is specified in x, y coordinates appropriate for the coordinate system being used in the map interface (see Section 6.9.1).
 The time spent by the receptor in that location, both indoors and outdoors, is accounted for by the respective occupancy fractions, the total of which cannot exceed one.
 However, the sum of the indoor and outdoor occupancy fractions may be less than one to account for time away at work or other activities.
-If the indoor occupancy fraction is greater than zero, the indoor shielding factor is applied to account for the reduced external exposure afforded by the occupied structure (see Equation 5.7).
-Thus, a shielding factor of zero represents total protection from external radiation, and a factor of one represents no protection.
+If the indoor occupancy fraction is greater than zero, the indoor shielding factors are applied to account for the reduced external and inhalation exposures afforded by the occupied structure (see Equations 5.3, 5.4, and 5.6).
+Thus, a shielding factor of zero represents total protection from external radiation or inhalation, and a factor of one represents no protection.

 Indoor and outdoor equilibrium factors are input for the Rn-222 progeny at each receptor location.
 Two options are available for assignment of the outdoor equilibrium factor for the Rn-222 progeny.
-The user may directly input an equilibrium factor value or have it calculated by the program (Equation 5.3).
+The user may directly input an equilibrium factor value or have it calculated by the program (Equation 5.5).
 If the outdoor checkbox for the selected receptor is checked, the program will use the input value provided in the adjacent text box; otherwise, the value will be calculated based on time, distance, wind speed, and the radioactive decay of radon and its progeny.